-Polycarbonate lenses are distinguished by their resilient, shatterproof, and built-in scratch resistant properties.
-Impact resistance sets them apart from other eyewear options.
+Polycarbonate lenses are distinguished by their resilient, shatterproof, and built-in scratch-resistant properties.
+Impact resistance sets them apart from other eyeglass lenses.
 This makes them an optimal choice for people with active lifestyles who are more prone to dropping or scratching their eyeglasses.
 Polycarbonate lenses are also ideal for children’s eyewear and prescription safety glasses.

-Lighter and thinner than standard plastic, polycarbonate lenses may be more comfortable to wear and still don’t sacrifice quality.
+Lighter and thinner than standard plastic or glass lenses, polycarbonate lenses may be more comfortable to wear and still don’t sacrifice quality.
 They don’t add thickness to correct vision, they minimize distortion, and they block 100 percent of the sun’s harmful ultraviolet radiation (UV light).

 Polycarbonate Lenses Advantages & Disadvantages

 All eyeglass wearers should weigh both the pros and cons of polycarbonate lenses before making any purchasing decisions.
 Your eye doctor can also provide more information on any specific questions you may have.

 Here are some advantages of polycarbonate lenses:

 - Durable, providing extra safety to your eyes and promoting better eye health